-- 5.6.1 The ADPHR is split into chapters focused on different types of mental ill health and risk factors.
+- 5.6.1 The ADPH report is split into chapters focused on different types of mental ill health and risk factors.
 It also has sections considering the significance of physical activity for those with mental health problems and disabilities.
-The report highlights that there are inequalities in relation to a number of determinants of mental health and wellbeing between wards in Barnet. - 5.6.2 The report highlights inequalities between wards in the borough in relation to: - Low educational attainment - Material disadvantage - Poor physical health - Social isolation - Working conditions and unemployment - 5.6.3 For example it highlights the impact of dementia upon the elderly and eating disorders amongst children and young people.
-It also highlights that social isolation is a problem in elderly people in Barnet. - 5.6.4 The report contains steps which can be taken to increase the use of the five ways to wellbeing as a method to improving mental wellbeing in the population.
-When public bodies are making relevant decisions on policies, programme planning, funding of services, and contractual arrangements with third party providers, the information contained in the ADPHR should be used to identify any impact of these decisions on specific protected groups under the Equality Act 2010.
-This is essential to ensure that the Council fulfils its public sector equality duty under s149 of the Equality Act to give due regard to the need to: - (a) eliminate discrimination, harassment, victimisation and any other conduct that is prohibited by or under this Act; - (b) advance equality of opportunity between persons who share a relevant protected characteristic and persons who do not share it; - (c) foster good relations between persons who share a relevant protected characteristic and persons who do not share it.
+The report highlights that there are inequalities in relation to a number of determinants of mental health and wellbeing between wards in Barnet

+- 5.6.2 The report highlights inequalities between wards in the borough in relation to:

+- Low educational attainment

+- Material disadvantage

+- Poor physical health

+- Social isolation

+- Working conditions and unemployment

+- 5.6.3 For example it highlights the impact of dementia upon the elderly and eating disorders amongst children and young people.
+It also highlights that social isolation is a problem in elderly people in Barnet.

+- 5.6.4 The report contains steps which can be taken to increase the use of the five ways to wellbeing as a method to improving mental wellbeing in the population.
+When public bodies are making relevant decisions on policies, programme planning, funding of services, and contractual arrangements with third party providers, the information contained in the ADPH report should be used to identify any impact of these decisions on specific protected groups under the Equality Act 2010.